QuTech-Delft/cQASM-spec/README.md

 Labels are scoped to the current subcircuit.
 In other words, it is impossible to jump from one subcircuit to another; they function like separate programs.
 Two different subcircuits can thus also reuse label names.

-> JvS: This is to avoid semantic problems for subcircuits that have repitition specified.
+> JvS: This is to avoid semantic problems for subcircuits that have repetition specified.
 What would happen, for instance, if you jump out of a repeated subcircuit?
-The way I see it, you would normally use either 1.0's subcircuit repitition in a piece of code, OR use loops described classically in 2.0's way (since classical branching is functionally a superset of 1.0's functionality).
+The way I see it, you would normally use either 1.0's subcircuit repetition in a piece of code, OR use loops described classically in 2.0's way (since classical branching is functionally a superset of 1.0's functionality).

 Labels can refer both backwards and forwards.
 There is no need to "forward-declare" a label.